statmano/glitch-static-site-3-fastly/MIGRATE.md

 You'll find some helper buttons along the bottom of the editor that run scripts in the `_migrate` folder – you might need to tweak these commands depending on your website.

+> 💫 _Using an older Glitch in Bio remix and seeing an endless reload?
+Remove the `server` object from your `vite.config.js` file and hopefully that'll sort it – this was an optimization we included for editing in Glitch._

 ## Build your site locally

 In most cases you'll need your site output files to be in the `build` folder to deploy to Fastly – this folder should appear and be populated automatically if you're using a **Glitch in Bio** or **Hello Eleventy** remix and will include the static assets that make up your production website (e.g. HTML, CSS, client side JS, images).